enghwa/MultiRegion-Serverless-Workshop/1_API/README.md

 ## 2. Create the DynamoDB Global Table

 Next we will create the DynamoDB Table for our application data.
-Ensure you are set to the region you are currently deploying -  Ireland (eu-west-1) or Singapore (ap-southeast-1) in the upper right corner of the console.
-If you mistakenly create the DynamoDB table in the wrong region, the application will not work.
+Ensure you are set to the region you are currently deploying -  Ireland (eu-west-1) in the upper right corner of the console. <!-- If you mistakenly create the DynamoDB table in the wrong region, the application will not work. -->

 In the console, open **DynamoDB** (it can be found under Database).
 Select **Create Table**.
 Your screen may be slightly different depending on whether